 Everyone knows the Think range.
 They have seen recent success in their elite range.
 But down at the other end we have the Think Ace.
 This surfski at 56 cm wide is the most stable ski of the Think range, whilst maintain the speed of a performance ski.

 The length at 550 cm length means that it is highly maneuverable.
 It is longer than the most of the other entry level skis.
 The design of the gunwale is low beside the seat, making remounts easy, and the integrated carry handle makes off the water handling a breeze.
 The performance boat weighs in at 15.5 KG, whilst the elite (kevlar construction) weighs in at 12.2KG.
 The beauty of this entry boat is that you can get it in a choice of four different constructions, depending on how deep your wallet is!
 The next one up the Think Eze, then Zen the more popular choice, becoming more of a performance ski.
 After that is the newly launched Think Six, the boat for most intermediate paddlers who want speed without compromising on their stability.

 The Swordfish is the entry or intermediate level board.
 It is extremely stable (The extreme beginner boat being the Mako XT).
 This is the boat the brand claims 90 percent of all paddlers should be in.
 It is a good all round boat with good speed in surf.

-Adding to this thinking is a higher than average hump under the knees which contributes to minimising the area that can take on water and removed via the bailers.
-The bailers are a pair of the super-efficient bullet bailers which is now the industry standard.
+Adding to this thinking is a higher than average hump under the knees which contributes to minimising the area that can take on water and removed via the balers.
+The balers are a pair of the super-efficient bullet balers which is now the industry standard.
 The Carbonolgy has a high quality finish, and is one to be considered, especially word champion Hayley Clark and European champion Esteban Medina are involved in the brand!

 Here are six choices of surfskis to start your career off, it is important to understand that there is the perfect surfski for you, the only way to find out is to sit in the bucket and test it!